nolanschan/nolanschan.github.io/projects/speakerrec/index.markdown

 So this is where the Mel frequency scale comes in.

-The Mel frequency scale is a nonlinear scale which more closely approximates the human auditory system's response to different pitchers, or frequencies.
-There isn't a standardized formula calculating the Mel frequency equivalent, but here's a popular one:
+The Mel frequency scale is a nonlinear scale which more closely approximates the human auditory system's response to different pitches, or frequencies.
+There isn't a standardized formula for calculating the Mel frequency equivalent, but here's a popular one:

 $$m = 2595\log_{10}(1\ +\ \frac{f}{700})$$